 Combine GA4 with Search Console for query-level insights.

 According to LinkedIn analysis by Matt Diggity, tracking 7+ word queries in Search Console helps identify AI mode usage patterns.
 Filtering Search Console for queries with 7+ words reveals conversational searches likely originating from AI interactions.
+This approach complements your overall GEO implementation guide.

 Search Console AI query identification: